ongr-io/TranslationsBundle/README.md

 ===

 This bundle provides graphical user interface for translations management.
-It allows to add, edit and remove translations in multiple languages.
+It enables easy control and manipulation of translation files stored in multiple domains in your entire project.
 Translations can be automatically collected from and dumped into your project.

 [![Stable Release](https://poser.pugx.org/ongr/translations-bundle/v/stable.svg)](https://packagist.org/packages/ongr/translations-bundle)
 [![Build Status](https://travis-ci.org/ongr-io/TranslationsBundle.svg?branch=master)](https://travis-ci.org/ongr-io/TranslationsBundle)